Xilinx/Vitis-AI-Tutorials/Design_Tutorials/09-mnist_pyt/README.md

 ### Alveo U50

-Note that the U50 will need to have been flashed with the correct deployment shell - this should have been done in the 'Preparing the host machine and target boards' section above.
+**Note:** The U50 should be flashed with the correct deployment shell, and this should have been done in the 'Preparing the host machine and target boards' section above.

 The following steps should be run from inside the Vitis-AI Docker container: